tfedoris/MSCS_710_Software_Project/README.md

 # MSCS710 - WAR (Windows Analysis Reporting)
 > A computer metrics collector and data compiler for Windows machines using Python.
+> All components are subject to change as the project continues.

 ## Table of contents
 * [General info](#general-info)